-Controller Capacity Points (CCP) License
+Controller Capacity Points (CCP)

 When applications are downloaded to controllers, the total CCP count is calculated.
-The 800xA system validates this value against the allowed value in the CCP license.

 The total CCP count is calculated by checking the CPU type of the controllers that participated in the download.
 Other installed hardware units (like IO modules, drives, INSUM units, and so on) are not checked for calculating the CCP.